Question: What is a Virtual Paralegal?

 Time – Attorneys who work at small firms or are self-employed do not need a full-time paralegal.
 Instead of having a paralegal commute to the office on a varying weekly schedule, lawyers connect with their virtual paralegal at the click of a button.
 It’s convenient for both parties and saves money, which brings me to my next point.

 Money – Contracting is cost-effective.
-Hiring a full-time traditional paralegal can cost around $43,000 annually due to salary, benefits, and office equipment, depending on where you live.
+Hiring a full-time traditional paralegal can cost around $43,000 (or more) annually due to salary, benefits, and office equipment, depending on where you live.
 Contracted virtual paralegals work with attorneys on an as-needed basis.
 Therefore, they rarely work full-time or receive benefits from their employer.